owenmcgrath/home-automation/README.md

 - Software must be scalable for ease of additions of new devices and configurability
 - Interfaces must be modern both physically and in software (no hacky electronics, bad UI)

-In Progress:
+In Progress
 -Dual Control thermostat
 -Server

-To Do:
+To Do
 -Android Application C2 Interface
 -Remote light switch
 -Home network modifications

-Maybes:
+Maybes
 -Motion aware/tracking device
 -Automated outdoor spicket control (gardening etc) -Enhanced energy usage & monitoring